• Skip to primary navigation

 Can I DoorDash In Another State?

-Dashing works the same way even if you’re in another state or in another city.
-To dash in another state or city, you do the following:
+To start Dashing in another state or city, you do the following:

 • Log into your Dasher app.